yohita/directcms/README.md

 DirectCMS is a lightweight, flexible, and scalable Content Management System (CMS) built on **Directus**.
 It enables seamless content management with an intuitive interface and powerful API-driven backend.

 Demo : [directcms.in](http://directcms.in)
-Demo Credentials to check Directus admin - Read only Email : demo@demo.com
+- Demo Credentials to check Directus admin
+- Email : admin@admin.com
-Password : demo123
+- Password : admin123

 ## Features
 - **Headless CMS**: Use Directus as the backend and connect it with any frontend framework.